 These are all very well-known facts.
 But there are two little-known facts which I will tell the audience about.
 The original document of this great trial is preserved in the Gujarat high court and is available in the museum, and the second is that because of heavy security, press photographers were completely banned.
 So there were no visuals of this great event.
 But in the audience, there was one Ravishankar Raval, who was a private tutor to the Sarabhai family’s children.
 He had a pass and was sitting on the last row and was an artist.
 He realised the importance of the event and instantly drew some sketches.
 All of them were combined and published sometime in the year 1950.
 It shows the judge sitting at a high dais with Gandhiji in front of him in his traditional dhoti and Kasturba sitting in the front row among the audience.

 All I wanted to say through all this is that Gandhiji challenged the might of the empire only through one principle – that law itself is not enough.
 It must have the moral authority to rule.

-Two parallels I can immediately think about is Justice Nariman’s development of the concept of manifest arbitrariness as a third element of challenge to constitutionality of a legal provision.
+Two parallels I can immediately think about is Justice Nariman’s development of the concept of manifest arbitrariness as the third element of challenge to the constitutionality of a legal provision.
 Until then, only two were recognised, which were (1) the lack of legislative competence and (2) opposing the fundamental rights of the constitution.
 The justness of law is now codified in our legal systems.
-If its arbitrary, it is not just.
+If it’s arbitrary, it is not just.
 Even if the law is made validly, it must be just.